am2998/i-use-arch-BTW/README.md

 3. **Clean Old Partition Table and Partitioning**
    - Cleans the old partition table and partitions the disk with a GPT partition table, creating EFI and system partitions.

-4. **Create LVM for the System Partition**
+4. **Create LUKS and LVM for System Partition**
    - Sets up LVM on the system partition, including encryption with LUKS.

 5. **Format and Mount Partitions**
-   - Formats the EFI and system partitions and mounts them with Btrfs subvolumes.
+   - Formats the EFI and system partitions and mounts the latter them with Btrfs subvolumes.

 6. **Install Base System**
    - Installs the base Arch Linux system and essential packages.